 - Turn off the “call waiting” feature of your phone during the call.
 For most phones, simply dialing *70 will allow you to disconnect this feature momentarily.

-- Use the mute feature on your phone
+- Use the mute feature on your

 …